xnyan/domino/exp-azure/README.md

 After building, there will be 4 binaries as follows:

-dynamic: the executbale server for Domino. dynamic is a alias name for Domino in current repo.
+dynamic: the executbale server for Domino. dynamic is an alias name for Domino in current repo.
 TODO rename dynamic to domino

 epaxos: the executable server for EPaxos, Mencius, and Multi-Paxos, which are imported from https://github.com/efficient/epaxos